accounts-js/docs/src/pages/docs/cookbook/meteor.md

 wrapMeteorClient(Meteor, AccountsClient);
 ```

-Now, each time you call `Meteor.call` or `Meteor.subscribe` - the JSAccounts
+Now, each time you call `Meteor.call` or `Meteor.subscribe` - the accounts-js
 `accessToken` will be appended to your request, and your server will be able to
 validate it.